|SEE OUR PHOTOS OF

 The pub is sited on a natural flood plain so the garden gets plenty of water (and the car park) but the floods never reach a level that threatens the building itself.

 It seems that flooding in the last decade has been exacerbated by gravel works which started around 2005, resulting in a large boating lake with a weir that directs surplus water our way, over the meadows through Sonning Eye, through our land and over Spring Lane towards Shiplake.
 There are campaigns to stop the gravel works which, locally, are pointed at as the major cause of increased water levels that bear less relationship with the River Thames than in past years.
+The gravel works continue, excavating their way to Shiplake, carving up the beautiful countryside.

 The pub sits half in the Chilterns and half in the Thames Valley, with the chalk of the Chilterns butting up against the clay of the Thames Valley.
 This explains the building's sloping walls and floors with not a right angle in sight!
 One of the beams in the bar marks the meeting point.